 The data abstract is public.

-Belgium, Finland, France, Germany, Hungary, Russian Federation, Slovak Republic, United States of America
+Belgium, Finland, France, Germany, Hungary, Russian Federation, Slovak Republic and the United States

 Sponsored by the IAEA